AndrewMcNeill/Class-Taskmaster/README.md

   ```
   Or you may download the **.zip** file.

-  Load the project inside of your preferred Java IDE.
+  Load the project inside of IntelliJ.

   ### Navigating the App